Welcome to Wrap! Please, take a seat and make yourself comfortable.

 Applies a function over each petition, wrapping each result, and then flattens all results into a single wrap.

-flatMap is mostly used for the mantainers of
+flatMap is mostly used for the maintainers of

 vixeny/core